Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_2/README.md

   ![](./media/image39.png)

-2. Select the **Diagram** tab, to return to the IP Integrator design canvas.
+2. Select the **Diagram** tab, to return to the IP integrator  design canvas.

 ## Step 7: Creating Hierarchies